Stevia sweeteners are natural, zero-calorie, high-intensity sweeteners that are typically

-The stevia plant also makes stevia sweeteners (for example, Reb D and Reb M) that do not have these taste problems.
-Unfortunately, the plant makes such sweeteners only in very low amounts, well below a concentration of 1%.
-Getting commercial volumes of such sweeteners would require planting, growing and harvesting a very large number of stevia plants from vast tracts of land, and using equivalently large amounts of solvents to extract the pure ingredients.
-This in turn makes the approach prohibitively expensive.
+The stevia plant also makes stevia sweeteners (for example, Reb D and Reb M) that do not have taste problems.
+Unfortunately, these are present at very low concentrations in the leaf, well below 1%.
+Getting commercial volumes of such sweeteners would require large amounts of resources and end up prohibitively expensive.

 By making these better-tasting sweeteners using yeast fermentation, Evolva solves this problem.
 Reb D and Reb M can be made on a large scale with economics that make them affordable to the average person.
 Our approach also provides a simpler, shorter and safer supply chain than traditional cultivation, processing and refining of plants.